CMSC-23500-Winter2023/crusty-page/README.md

 This is the basic process for starting a database and connecting to it via the CLI client.

-1. Start a server thread
+1. Start a server thread in one terminal:

     ```
     $ cargo run --bin server
     ```

-2. Start a client
+2. Open a new terminal and start a client:

     ```
     $ cargo run --bin cli-crusty